 Extending rights to all sentient beings presents other challenges, of course.
 How can we reconcile conflicts between rights?
 How should rights differ for beings with different interests and capabilities?
 Does granting broader rights spread our priorities too thinly?
 Does granting rights to new groups undermine the rights of those that already have them?
 Do we need a Universal Declaration of Sentient Rights?

 On reflection, all of those challenges also confront the universal granting of human rights, yet we persist, for good reason.
-As we broaden our moral circle, within and beyond the human species, we all benefit.
+As we broaden our moral scope, within and beyond the human species, we all benefit.

 Acknowledgments from the author: Thank you to Beornn McCarthy, co-founder of OpenForAnimals and to the members of our Sentientism Community for their input on this article.
 Thank you also to Alasdair Cochrane for coining the term “sentient rights” and for allowing me to re-use the title of his paper for this article.
 Any errors remain my own.

 Sentientism is a simple, potentially unifying moral philosophy that commits to using evidence, applying reason and granting moral consideration to all sentient beings.
 People from over 90 countries are working to build a global community around sentientism.
 You can find our groups on Facebook (public), Facebook (private), Twitter, Reddit, GoodReads, LinkedIn, and Instagram.
 The term Sentientism was originally developed by philosophers including Richard D. Ryder and Peter Singer.